kube-rs/website/docs/controllers/admission.md

 }
 ```

-and this can be attached with a `#[schemars(schema_with = "string_legality)]` field attribute on some `Option<String>` (here).
+this fn can be attached with a `#[schemars(schema_with = "string_legality)]` field attribute on some `Option<String>` (in this example).
 See [#1372](https://github.com/kube-rs/kube/pull/1372/files) too see interactions with errors and a larger struct and other validations.

 ## `x_kube` validation

+To reduce manual schema overriding for CRDs, the alternate [KubeSchema] derive macro can be used instead of [JsonSchema].

+!!! note "`JsonSchema` vs `KubeSchema`"

+    This macro generates `schemars` `JsonSchema` derive macro for the provided structure.
+Keep in mind that using the `KubeSchema` derive macro replaces `JsonSchema` derive, and specifying both will cause a conflict.*

-To simplify the generation of CRD schemas, `kube-rs` offers a dedicated attribute macro accessible via the `KubeSchema` derive.
-This implementation allows users to declaratively extend each field with validation rules tailored to their specific requirements.
-Additionally, users have the option to specify additional `x-kubernetes` extension flags, such as the SSA merge strategy, which facilitates the structuring of lists and maps in a specific format.
+This implementation allows users to declaratively extend each field with validation rules (along with other `x-kubernetes` schema properties).

-Here are some examples to showcase these capabilities.

 ### `x_kube(validation = …)` attribute
+This attribute can be used to set one or more `validation` rules on a field.
+Rules can be created via one of; an explicit [Rule] / a string expression / a (string, reason) string pair;

 ```rust
 #[derive(KubeSchema)]